 For young chicks, they find it hard to produce mucus in the early years.
 That is why it’s important to put them on a diet that is rich in vitamin A which can help their glands produce mucus.

-Can Chickens Eat Brussel Sprouts?
+Can Chickens Eat Brussels Sprouts?

 The leaves of this vegetable are packed with a lot of nutrients that can keep your chickens healthy and strong.
 Before feeding it to your chickens, make sure to cut it into tiny bite-sized pieces or cook it so that it will be easy for chicks to swallow.